methotl/FE-Class-Summer-2022/README.md

 # FE-Class-Summer-2022
 FEBootcamp programs
-//programs created for the front end bootcamp week 3 assignments
+//programs created for the front end bootcamp